 The fronts are available with and without handles.
 The handle on laminate fronts consists of a milled brass plate with a mounted brass handle.
 On the raw brass fronts the brass handle is mounted directly on the front.
 The handle comes in one size and is mounted horizontally on all pieces.
 Brass handles can be cared for and maintained in the same way as written above.

 Christina Meyer Bengtsson recommends black laminate cover panels with black ABS edge strips that match the black laminate countertop.
 The cover panels go down to the floor.
-As an alternative choice, side trims are available in the same material and colors as the three laminate choices with edge strips in raw, untreated brass.
+As an alternative choice, side trims are available in the same material and colors as the two laminate choices with edge strips in raw, untreated brass.
 Additional pieces can be ordered in any of the four front finishes with black laminate recommended for the toe kicks.

 It is not possible to change the colors in Meyer Bengtsson’s design.